Monitoring Research Involving Human Subjects for Data Collection & Analysis

 - Up to two other members as needed for subject of research

 The IRB will forward recommendations to the Superintendent/President for final approval.

 External Research Requests

 All external researchers must receive IRB approval prior to engaging in any data collection at FRC.
-Requests must submit a completed form, which includes the following:
+Requesters must submit a completed form, which includes the following: